 Arrest made at Northamptonshire animal rights protest against puppy and monkey courier

+Arrest and dispersal order made at Northamptonshire animal rights protest against puppy and monkey courier

 Demonstrators had marched to Islip following a rally in Thrapston on Sunday (August 3) against the owner of a puppy and monkey courier business.